the-other-mariana/the-other-mariana.github.io/_posts/2023-03-21-migrate-to-cpp.md

 target_link_libraries( main ${OpenCV_LIBS} glib)
 ```

 where `add_subdirectory(glib)` includes a subdir to the build.
 The parameter specifies the directory in which the source `CMakeLists.txt` and code files are located.
 The command `target_link_libraries()` should contain a parameter which must have been created by a command `add_library()`, which is in the `CMakeLists.txt` file inside the `glib/` folder.
-This file looks like below:
+The file `./glib/CMakeLists.txt` looks like below:

 ```
 add_library(glib OBJECT